MinneapolisStarTribune/technical-interview-repo/README.md

 📬 Check your invitation email for the name of the branch you should use — for example, `mid-level-assessment/frontend`.

-Fetch all branches and switch to the correct one:
+Add the template repo as a remote and fetch the branch:

 ```
+# Add the original template repo as an upstream remote
+git remote add upstream git@github.com:MinneapolisStarTribune/technical-interview-repo.git

+# Fetch all branches from upstream
+git fetch upstream

+# Check out the correct starter branch
-git checkout mid-level-assessment/frontend  # Replace with the branch specified in your email
+git checkout -b mid-level-assessment/frontend upstream/mid-level-assessment/frontend

+# ✅ Create your own feature branch to do your work
+git checkout -b my-solution-branch #or whatever you decide to call this branch
 ```

 ### Instructions